 For some, debt is debt, and regardless of the intention, as I’ve just mentioned above, if you’re not prepared it could be very detrimental to your financial and personal life.

 One of the main reasons why people get into debt is by living outside our means.
 I’m also guilty of this in the past.
 I used to spend a lot of money on weekends drinking at expensive bars or eating at expensive restaurants.

 And I often find myself out of money a week before the next paycheck.
 When that time comes, I always resort to using my credit card.

 I used to book flight tickets and hotel accommodations using my credit cards just to party on some islands for a weekend with my friends.
-I was never bothered in living outside my means because I was surrounded by people who were doing the same thing.
+I was never bothered by living outside my means because I was surrounded by people who were doing the same thing.
 Back then it felt like it was the normal thing to do.Debt is a great source of inner unhappiness. - Debasish Mridha Click To Tweet

 What to Do: